paxdotdev/pax/pax-chassis-macos/README.md

 - Mounting pax-chassis-macos + cartridge to a simple Mac app, delegating full window rendering to Pax.
 - Debug mode + LLDB support for debugging Pax projects on macOS
 - Production mode, suitable for packaging full-window Pax apps for end-users
-- TODO: register with CLI as an available dev-harness